Self-Driving Portfolio

 EXAMPLE OF A TYPICAL SDP PORTFOLIO:

-Examples of the SDP holdings might be some of the following: Vanguard Real Estate Index ETF (symbol: VNQ), BlackRock Biotech iShares (“IBB”), VanEck Semiconductor Index (“SMH”), Nasdaq-100 Invesco ETF (“QQQ”), State Street Dow 30 SPDRs Index (“DIA”), SPDRs S&P 500 Index (symbol: SPY), among dozens of other liquid ETFs, all trading on the New York or American stock exchange.
+Unlike regular mutual funds, the funds in this portfolio are eligible for call option trading, enabling additional income and a hedge against a down market.
+In an attempt to meet the benchmark, we try to match the index and then sell covered-calls to beat the benchmark.
+Examples of the SDP holdings are the following: Vanguard Real Estate Index ETF (symbol: VNQ), BlackRock Biotech iShares (“IBB”), VanEck Semiconductor Index (“SMH”), Nasdaq-100 Invesco ETF (“QQQ”), State Street Dow 30 SPDRs Index (“DIA”), SPDRs S&P 500 Index (symbol: SPY), among dozens of other liquid ETFs, all trading on the New York or American stock exchange.

 *Source: Investopedia, “Expense Ratios of Typical Domestic Equity Mutual Funds,” June 14, 2021.